Supervisor/supervisor/README.txt

     Subtypes of SUPERVISOR_STATE_CHANGE:

-      SUPERVISOR_RUNNING -- indicates that supervisor has started.
+      SUPERVISOR_STATE_CHANGE_RUNNING -- indicates that supervisor has
+      started.

-      SUPERVISOR_STOPPING -- indicates that supervisor is stopping or restarting.
+      SUPERVISOR_STATE_CHANGE_STOPPING -- indicates that supervisor is
+      stopping or restarting.

     EVENT_BUFFER_OVERFLOW -- an event type raised when a listener pool's event buffer is overflowed (as can happen when an event